Occupational Health and Safety Management (Learning at Work) MSc

-- Study units and topics that match your personal and professional goals, as well as your employer's objectives
+- Study modules and topics that match your personal and professional goals, as well as your employer's objectives

 - Develop your ability to analyse problems, research and propose solutions, and make sound professional judgements when faced with the organisational, financial and management aspects of a business

 - Take part in work-based learning (WBL) projects that form part of your daily workload, which ensure that the knowledge you develop is relevant to your employer's business